 - Repair your relationship after a breach of trust

-- Aside from the work we will do in the sessions, you will often be given homework so that lessons from the session can continue throughout the week.
+- Aside from the work in session, you will often be given homework so that you can continue the work throughout the week.

 Target Areas for Change

 While all couples argue, it’s not so much the conflicts themselves that indicate a bad relationship, but instead the manner in which the arguments are communicated.
 Some of the big communication offenders are defensiveness, criticism, contempt, and stonewalling.
 Most relationships will have some of these, but healthy relationships don’t use them nearly as often and do more to repair them when they are used.
 When we criticize, use contempt, become defensive, or stonewall, we are not creating a healthy place from which to discuss issues and consequently will not be heard or listened to.
-In couples counseling, we will help you to see how the unhealthy patterns have affected your relationship, and assist you in implementing the antidotes and teach you to help each other implement them.
+In couples counseling, we will help you to see how the unhealthy patterns have affected your relationship; we will assist you in implementing changes.

 How to manage conflict